The Urantia Book: Cosmology

-The book describes that at the center of the cosmos is the stationary Isle of Paradise—the dwelling place of God—with Paradise being surrounded by "Havona," an eternal universe containing a billion perfect worlds, around which seven incomplete and evolutionary "superuniverses" circle.
+The book asserts that at the center of the cosmos is the stationary Isle of Paradise—the dwelling place of God—with Paradise being surrounded by "Havona," an eternal universe containing a billion perfect worlds, around which circle seven incomplete, developing "superuniverses."

 The word "universe" in the book is used to denote a number of different scales of organization.
 A "superuniverse" is roughly the size of a galaxy or group of galaxies, and the seven superuniverses along with Paradise-Havona are together designated as the "grand universe."
-A "local universe" is a portion of a superuniverse, with 100,000 local universes being in each superuniverse.
+A "local universe" is a portion of a superuniverse, with 100,000 local universes composing each superuniverse.
 Beyond the seven superuniverses, uninhabited "outer space levels" are described.
 The term "master universe" refers to what in modern usage would be the total universe—all existing matter and space taken as a whole.

 Urantia is said to be located in a remote local universe named "Nebadon," which itself is part of superuniverse number seven, "Orvonton."
 The physical size of a local universe is not directly stated, but each is said to have up to 10 million inhabited worlds.

 History and future of the world

-The book's extensive teachings about the history of the world include its physical development about 4.5 billion years ago, the gradual changes in conditions that allowed life to develop, and long ages of organic evolution that started with microscopic marine life and led to plant and animal life in the oceans, later on land.
+The book's extensive teachings about the history of the world include its physical development about 4.5 billion years ago, the gradual changes in conditions that allowed life to develop, and long ages of organic evolution that started with microscopic marine life and led to plant and animal life, initially in the oceans and later on land.
 The emergence of humans is presented as having occurred about a million years ago from a branch of superior primates originating from a lemur ancestor.
 The first humans are said to have been male and female twins called Andon and Fonta, born "993,419 years prior to 1934."

-The Urantia Book teaches not only biological evolution, but that human society and spiritual understandings evolve by slow progression, subject both to periods of rapid improvement and the possibility of retrogression.
+The Urantia Book teaches not only biological evolution, but that human society and spiritual understandings similarly "evolve" by slow progression, subject both to periods of rapid improvement and the possibility of retrogression.
 Progress is said to follow a divine plan that includes periodic gifts of revelation and ministry by heavenly teachers, which eventually will lead to an ideal world status of "light and life" in the far distant future.

 Although there is the ideal and divine plan of progression, it is said to be fostered and administered by various orders of celestial beings who are not always perfect.
 Urantia is said to be a markedly "confused and disordered" planet that is "greatly retarded in all phases of intellectual progress and spiritual attainment" compared to more typical inhabited worlds, due to an unusually severe history of rebellion and default by its spiritual supervisors.